phylum-dev/documentation/docs/package_firewall/cargo.md

 This makes the Phylum registry available to all Cargo projects, however by default Cargo will still use the official registry.
-To ensure all requests go through Phylum, you'll have to override the crates.io registry in the [`.cargo/config.toml` file].
-This can be a project's cargo config if you do not wish to globally run every install through Phylum.
+To ensure all requests go through Phylum, you'll have to override the [crates.io] registry in the [`.cargo/config.toml` file].
+This can be a project's Cargo config if you do not wish to globally run every install through Phylum.

-The easiest way to enable Phylum is by replacing the crates.io source with Phylum's registry.
+The easiest way to enable Phylum is by replacing the [crates.io] source with Phylum's registry.
 This has the advantage of creating `Cargo.toml` and `Cargo.lock` files that are identical to the ones created for the official registry.